mostafaDevadam/egybell-task/README.md

 ./test/auth: testing for auth files

-I used tailwindcss for styling of App
-I used redux-toolkit for auth and created reusable AuthForm component for login and register pages.
+I used tailwindcss for styling of App and react-toastify for displaying feedback by toast-ui I used redux-toolkit for auth and created reusable AuthForm component for login and register pages.

-If I have more time then I will develop and features themes and languages like arabic and english and handle direction on content from righ to left and
-I will make more testing using vitest/react-test for everything in the app.
+I saved token in cookie using js-cookie library because react has not built-in api/lib for cookie.

 Backend:
 I developed a very simple Node.js/Express.js server and with restAPI with jwt

-API:
+Backend/API:

 EndPoint: "/auth/register"
 Method: POST